 Make It Easier For Customers To Buy Online

-In a (forced) online era, you need to make it as easy as possible for customers to buy online with minimal human contact.
+In an online era, and where social distancing is the new normal, you need to make it as easy as possible for customers to buy online with minimal human contact.

 This is one area where I find B2B businesses tend to struggle the most.